layabinu/Stellar_evolution_animation/README.md

 this is just an example, you have the options of log/linear or tulips/default and the animation will be created using pygame

+things required for this... still needs to be updated  but so far pip install numpy pygame pillow